DigitalE4rth/AuroraDialogEnhancer/README.md

 The application is modular, and works with extensions individually developed for each game.
 Each extension is treated as a game profile, allowing you to fine-tune it.

-To get it all going just [download the application](https://github.com/DigitalE4rth/AuroraDialogEnhancer/releases), run it and hit a big fancy `Start` button.
+To get it all going just [**download the application**](https://github.com/DigitalE4rth/AuroraDialogEnhancer/releases), run it and hit a big fancy `Start` button.
 That's it.

 And if you want to know more about other features, you can check them out below.